-Ten candidates from AS&E, one candidate from the Graduate Programs in AS&E, and one candidate from the School of Medicine are running for seats on the Alumni Council.
+Ten candidates from AS&E, two candidates from the Graduate Programs in AS&E, three candidates from The Fletcher School, two candidates from the School of Dental Medicine, and one candidate from Cummings School of Veterinary Medicine are running for seats on the Alumni Council.
 Click on a candidate's name below to read about his/her qualifications.
 Voting for Alumni Council members is school-specific.
 You may vote only in the ballot section representing the schools you attended.

 Undergraduate Schools of AS&E